Rabbits and Their Control in New Mexico

 Damage Prevention and Control Methods

 Exclusion is accomplished most often by fences and gates installed around the area to be protected.
-Exclusion by fencing is desirable for small areas of high-value crops like vegetable gardens but usually is impractical and too expensive for larger acreages.
+Exclusion by fencing is desirable for small areas of high-value crops like vegetable gardens, but is usually impractical and too expensive for larger acreages.
 However, when considering cost, remember that damage to high-value crops can mean big losses.
 Also, the cost of fencing can be spread over several years.

 For fence construction, use woven wire or poultry netting of a mesh not greater than 1 inch.
 To exclude jackrabbits, the height should be 30 to 36 inches, while 18 to 24 inches is sufficient for cottontails.
 The wire’s bottom edge should be staked to the ground or buried several inches deep to prevent rabbits from burrowing under the fence.